Updated January 20, 2019

 Tip 1 – Use a Standard Sized Base

 To keep costs down it will be more cost effective to use a standard sized shower base.
-To achieve a nicer looking finished product and minimize maintenance (at an affordable price) I would recommend one of the following 3 types of standard bases:
+To achieve a nicer looking finished product and minimize maintenance (at an affordable price) I would recommend one of the following 3 types of standard bases.
+If you’re looking for a free sample of any of these shower bases, request one now!

 - Acrylic – The acrylic base will be the most cost effective of these 3 options and is ready to install right out of the box.
 While most people will be familiar with the standard rectangular, square and NEO angle corner shower designs there are fun quarter round and curved bases which can save space, add style and are available in standard sizes.